Brotherta/LSDStats/README.md

 # LSDStats

 Bot discord for personal use.
-Watch servers and gives statistics about users messages.
+Watchs servers and gives statistics about users messages.